-Since 1992, LKOC has been sponsoring the annual “I Love Kailua” Town Party in downtown Kailua.
-This is a street fair with food, arts and crafts, plant sales and educational booths, and lots of entertainment for all ages.
+Since 1993, LKOC has been presenting its annual “I Love Kailua” Town Party fundraiser in downtown Kailua.
+This is a street fair featuring a "Taste of Kailua" local food vendors, arts and crafts, plant sales, educational booths, and lots of entertainment for all ages.
 It is our chance to give back to the community that has supported our mission over the years.
-The event is also our major fundraiser each year, where all funds generated go towards our various beautification and outreach projects in Kailua and on the Windward side.
+The event is our major fundraiser each year, where all funds generated go towards our various beautification and outreach projects in Kailua and on the Windward side.
 To read more about what we do, please visit our History, Accomplishments, and LKOC Projects web pages.